lcsouzamenezes/OpenCatapult/docs/home/start.md

 $env:ASPNETCORE_ENVIRONMENT = "Development"
 ```

-You are now ready to create your first catapult project.
+You are now ready to create your first Catapult project.

-## Create your first (empty) project
+## Create your first project

 Activate the previously opened CLI shell, and go to the published folder:

 ```sh
 cd .\publish\cli\
 ```

+### Login

 When you previously applied migrations to initiate the database, a default user was created.
 You can use this user to login.
 When you're prompted to enter the password, the default password is `opencatapult`.